You need:

 Don't get rid of those berries in the container, you can dye another set to a more subtle

-color using the same process!!!
+color using t

 I even left some flowers overnight in the leftover juice and berries, they gave me the lightest colored flowers you can see in the photo, which represents 3 different 'batches' of dyed wool.